RocKwiz: Summary

 The program is hosted by Julia Zemiro and originally aired on Saturdays at 8:30 pm, except in 2014 when it aired on Mondays at 9:30 pm.
 Regular episodes are shot in The Gershwin Room at St Kilda's Esplanade Hotel, commonly called just The Espy, in Melbourne.
 The program format typically puts local lesser-known singers alongside more well known Australian and international musicians in a show closing duet after they have led teams of contestants chosen from the audience in a trivia quiz.
 It has a cult following for its no-frills style.
 The show features the "RocKwiz Orkestra" which provides musical clues and backing for the special music guests and, where needed, the contestants.

 RocKwiz has also become a successful touring franchise and has staged national tours and special appearances at festivals.
 Occasionally these live tour shows are filmed for TV broadcast.

 Cast

 Hosts

-The show is hosted by Julia Zemiro, with Brian Nankervis as the scorer and "adjudicator where necessary".
+The show is hosted by Julia Zemiro with Brian Nankervis as the scorer and "adjudicator where necessary".
 Dugald McAndrew is the roadie who features as a "human scoreboard".
-The show had the following guest hosts while Julia Zemiro was away on Eurovision duties:
+The show had the following guest hosts while Zemiro was away on Eurovision duties: